SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 THE MICROBIOME: PREBIOTICS AND POSTBIOTICS

-Barrier health is closely tied to the microbiome.
-Prebiotics support beneficial bacteria, while postbiotics help maintain skin function.
+Prebiotics help support beneficial bacteria, while postbiotics help maintain overall skin balance and function.

 TIGHT SKIN VS HEALTHY SKIN